 - Over 4.5 million people who have disabilities have a co-occurring substance abuse disorder that goes untreated.

 - People with multiple sclerosis (MS), deafness, arthritis, and other diseases and conditions have substance abuse rates that are twice as high as the general population.

 People with chronic pain are more likely to abuse prescription pain medications than those who do not have such pain.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Addiction Treatment Options for Those with Disabilities